-This result and the table above suggest that no less than four lanes on the NB-HCE/Newark Bay Bridge crossing in the eastbound direction would fully address the purpose and need within this project area, to improve mobility by attaining LOS D or better traffic flow.
-While the analysis indicates that the westbound roadway would operate at LOS D under a three-lane geometry, the proposed westbound bridge will need enough width to accommodate maintaining the existing two lanes in each direction during construction.
-While this may not require four travel lanes and a full right shoulder, this geometry is justified by the potential expansion of the CMA CGM Container Terminal facility.
+This result and the table above suggest that no less than four lanes on the NB-HCE/Newark Bay Bridge in the eastbound direction would fully address the mobility purpose and need within this Project area, by attaining LOS D or better traffic flow.
+While the previous analysis (Table 9-4) indicated that the westbound roadway would operate at LOS D under a three-lane geometry, the proposed westbound bridge will need enough deck width to accommodate maintaining the existing two lanes in each direction during construction.
+While achieving LOS D westbound may not require four travel lanes, this cross section is justified as a safeguard in the event of potential future expansion of the CMA CGM Container Terminal facility.